• Skip to primary navigation

 collage of the steps to make cookie dough batter for an air fryer

-Instead of creaming butter and sugar together, these cookies start with melted butter.
+Instead of creaming butter and sugar together, these cookies start with warm butter like Brown Butter Chocolate Chip Cookies.
 The result is a chewier, softer cookie.
-You want the butter to be slightly cooled before you add it to the bowl of ingredients, so melt your butter first and then assemble your other ingredients while it’s cooling.
+After melting the butter, you want it to cool slightly before adding it to the bowl of ingredients.
+Melt the butter first and then assemble your other ingredients while it’s cooling.

 I used a #30 scoop to portion the cookie dough into two tablespoon-sized balls.
 Note that before baking, you should lightly flatten the cookies out.
 They won’t spread as much in an air fryer as they do in a regular oven.